 The Interagency Agreement between the California Department of Education and the Office of Administrative Hearings and California Education Code section 56504.5, subdivision (c)(8) requires the establishment of a voluntary Advisory Committee.

-The Office of Administrative Hearings (OAH) is accepting applications for the OAH Special Education Advisory Committee.
+The Office of Administrative Hearings (OAH) is not currently accepting applications for the OAH Special Education Advisory Committee.
 The Advisory Committee was established to assist OAH by providing non-binding recommendations for improvements to the special education hearing and mediation processes.

 The Advisory Committee is composed of two regions, the Southern California Region and the Northern California Region.
 The Committee has nine members in each region.
 At least five members in each region will be parents or those who represent parents and students.
 The four remaining members in each region will be comprised of others interested in serving on the Advisory Committee.
 The Committee meets twice a year.
-Each member serves a two-year term.
-Additional information is provided in the attached documents.